 - Work is a Four-Letter Word - The Smiths: This work-related tune gives a musical nod to younger guests at your party who may not know about much about classic rock, but will certainly know this band.

 Now that you have some ideas for retirement songs, the next step is to find them.
 There are ways to do this without buying the entire album just to play one song.

-- Amazon has many of the above retirement songs available for you to download as an mp3.
-You can play the files on your iPod or mp3 player or burn a CD disc and play it on a compatible stereo.
+- Amazon has many of the above retirement songs available for you to download as a mp3.
+You can play the files on your iPod or mp3 player or burn a CD and play it on a compatible stereo.

 - Rhapsody and eMusic.com are two online music stores that can be useful for songs that may not be available elsewhere.

 - Your local public library has a large collection of CDs available for lending.

 - Other free options include coworkers, friends, and family.

 - Disc Jockeys (DJs), who typically provide music for weddings and dances, have huge libraries of recorded music.
 If funding permits, hire the DJ to come to the party and play music from the list above, or, alternatively, request a CD with your selected songs (for a price).